aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   ```

   Due to this, there is no way to reconstruct it for another region since we
-  will not be aware of the
-  timestamp value.
-We can support this by adding a lookup function
+  will not be aware of the timestamp value.
+We can support this by adding a
-  to determine the stream arn
-  or create a CloudFormation custom resource.
+  lookup function to determine the stream arn or create a CloudFormation custom resource.

 * Similar to stream arn, there is an extra attribute associated with global
-tables, i.e.
-[TableId](https://tinyurl.com/tableid-readme).
-This is also unique for each replica and if we
+tables, i.e.[TableId](https://tinyurl.com/tableid-readme).
+This is also unique
-just refer the attribute, that will return the ID for the replica that is
+for each replica and if we just refer the attribute, that will return the ID for
-in the same region as the stack.
-So, to have operations on these, we will
+the replica that is in the same region as the stack.
+So, to have operations on these,
-need to add a lookup function as well.
+we will need to add a lookup function as well.

 #### Migration Blog Post

-The following is just a draft of what migration could look like from Table to GlobalTable construct.
+The following is just a short draft of what migration can look like from Table to GlobalTable construct.

 __Assumptions:__

 * DynamoDB Table resource exists in a CloudFormation stack and is deployed to a region.
 * Running `cdk diff` shows no differences between cdk code and the deployed stack.
 * Any table references in another resource are removed.
-This is required since we would
+This is required since we will
 be deleting the table cdk code for migration.

 __Steps:__